gravitational/teleport-plugins/rfd/0002-custom-terraform-registry.md

 version of the Teleport Plugin framework we use, and mislabel a release in the registry.

-Any suggestions on an interlock for this value greatly appreciated.

 ##### Signing GPG Key

 Packaging for the registry requires a GPG signing key, including an identity.

+Key is expected to be in PGP ASCII-armour format.

-The Identity is displayed to the user when the provider is installed, so it should be an "official" teleport key rather than a self-signed one
+The Identity is displayed to the user when the provider is installed, so it should be an "official" teleport key (or derived from one) rather than a self-signed key.

 For example (from my PoC):